EricaLedezma/bikesharing/README.md

 For the customers, they tend to use the bikes during the weekends.
 The busier days are Saturday and Sunday and the data is equal for all genders.

 ## Summary

+We found that a bike-sharing program would be successful in the Des Moines area.
+The analysis shows that a bike-sharing program is popular with working individuals and sees high usage before and after working hours.
+These individuals are also not just one-time users, they are subscribers, meaning they are setting up an automatic recurring payment.
+The users are also only using the bikes short term (typically between 15-20 minutes).
+Since the bike is not used long term, we can get more users on the bike quickly.

+Additional suggested analysis:
+- show the length of time a user has been a subscriber
+- show the length of time a bike can run before it needs to be repaired